Computer Networks and Cybersecurity (B.S.)

 - Formulate, update, and communicate short- and long-term organizational cybersecurity strategies and policies.

-For more information please visit UMUC's Web site at http://www.umuc.edu/academic-programs/bachelors-degrees/computer-networks-and-cybersecurity-major.cfm
+For more information please visit UMGC's Web site at https://www.umuc.edu/academic-programs/bachelors-degrees/computer-networks-and-cyber-security-major.cfm